-The debtor can be defined as the counterparty which has the unconditional obligation to make repayments arising under the instrument.
-Consequently, the debtor is the counterparty that generated the credit risk of an instrument.
+The debtor is defined as the counterparty which has the unconditional obligation to make repayments arising under the instrument.
+Consequently, the debtor is the counterparty that generated the credit risk of an instrument for the creditor.

 Accordingly, any counterparty which is unconditionally obliged to make payments under an instrument qualifies as a debtor.